tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __registry_set__
 <a name="schema-registry_set"></a>

-A list of registry artefacts:
+A list of registry artefacts

 ```json
 {